Your housing cost will be billed to your student account.

 Most beds are a twin extra long (80 inch).
-Beds in Uptown East Apartments are standard full-sized beds.

 For student safety, lofts, decks, and bed risers are prohibited in all residence halls.

 Beacon, Guild/Memorial, Kade-Duesenberg German House, and Wehrenberg Halls are air-conditioned.
-In addition, Uptown East Apartments and Promenade Apartments are air-conditioned.
+In addition, the Promenade Apartments are air-conditioned.
 There is an added cost for rooms in these halls.
 In addition, there are a limited number of air-conditioned rooms available elsewhere on campus for students with documented medical needs.
 Due to the limited number of available rooms, medical needs are prioritized based on medical need, severity, and consultation with the Academic and Accommodations Resource Center.
 There is an additional fee to have an air-conditioning unit activated in the applicable room.

 All residence hall rooms have been upgraded to receive a customized channel line up with more than 75 channels of entertainment, sports, news, local broadcast, and educational content.
 The service will be broadcast throughout campus and will be provided free to campus residents as a convenience of occupancy.
 All that is necessary to receive the service is a cable-ready television and a coaxial cable to connect the television to the cable outlet in the wall.

 Every residence hall has a laundry area, typically in the basement.
-Residents of the apartments have washers and dryers in unit.
+Residents of the Promenade Apartments have washers and dryers in unit.
 The cost of laundry is built into the university room rate.
 Laundry is free, so students do not have to pay out of pocket each time they want to do laundry.
 All washers are high-efficiency (HE) machines so please be sure to purchase HE soap.

 Depending upon the hall in which you live, a variety of lounges are available.
 Some lounges have TVs, microwaves, pool tables, exercise equipment, and more.
 Others are set aside for quiet study or group project work.